 A residential solar panel measures 65 inches by 39 inches (L x W), while a commercial solar panel is usually 77 inches by 39 inches in width.
 The depth of both is 1.8 inches.
 The residential panel is made up of 60 photovoltaic cells, while a commercial panel can have anywhere from 72 to 96 photovoltaic cells.
 Since households consume relatively less electricity than commercial ventures or organizations hence they need only one solar panel to provide the required electricity.
 Whereas businesses and organizations consume more electricity therefore they need more panels.
 They also have more space and area to house solar panels which makes it easier to install 5 or 10 solar panels to fulfill their electricity requirements.
 A solar panel can generate anywhere from 50 W to 270W depending on how bright the sun is.
 This equates to almost 10kWh daily and about 38kWh energy per month.
 The amount of electricity consumed depends on the usage.
 A typical house consumes anywhere from 300 to 900kWh per month.
 Table 1 below shows the average daily electricity consumption of household items.

 |40W Energy Saver (left on for 6 hours)||11|

 |15 cu.
 Ft.
 Fridge||1,200|

+Don’t forget to read our comprehensive and informative guide on solar air conditioners for Pakistan.
 The amount of electricity consumed depends on how many items are used.
 Most of the high energy consumption appliances are used in summers like Air conditioners and refrigerators, and with longer summer days, the solar panels are able to produce more electricity to meet the demands.

 Types of Solar Panels Available in Pakistan